What is Amps, Voltage, Wattage and Ohms?

 Voltage (V) is the measure of electrical potential difference between two points in a circuit.
 The unit of measurement is volts.
 Voltage (V) is directly proportional to the current (I) and resistance (R).
 Therefore, according to Ohm’s law, V = I x R. This formula shows that the voltage across a circuit increases as the current increases and increases as the resistance increases.

-ALSO READ What are Isolators and breakers?
+ALSO READ What is Hydrogeology?

 Wattage (W) measures the rate of energy transfer in a circuit.
 The unit of measurement is watts.
 Wattage (W) is calculated by multiplying the voltage (V) by the current (I).
 Therefore, according to Ohm’s law, W = V x I. This formula shows that the wattage of a circuit increases as the voltage and current increases.